nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 of *max_export_sessions* over all spans as discussed below.)

-Appropriate values for this parameter and for the parameters configuring each \"span\" of potential LTP data exchange between the local LTP and neighboring engines are non-trivial to determine.
+Appropriate values for this parameter and for the parameters configuring each _span_ of potential LTP data exchange between the local LTP and neighboring engines are non-trivial to determine.
 See the ION LTP configuration spreadsheet and accompanying documentation for details.